US soldier freed from captivity in Afghanistan

 Obama and the emir of Qatar spoke last week about the conditions of the release, which have been codified in a memorandum of understanding between the two countries, officials said.

-The detainees are among the most senior Afghans still held at the prison.
-They are:
+The detainees are believed to be the most senior Afghans still held at the prison.
+They are believed to be:

 —Abdul Haq Wasiq, who served as the Taliban deputy minister of intelligence